lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   For instance, the parameter can be used in the EDHOC and OSCORE profile {{I-D.ietf-ace-edhoc-oscore-profile}} of the ACE framework for authentication and authorization in constrained environments (ACE) {{RFC9200}}, in order to indicate the EDHOC application profiles supported by an ACE resource server.

 * Additional parameters that provide information about an EDHOC application profile.
 These parameters correspond to elements of the EDHOC_Information object and are to be used as target attributes in a web link to an EDHOC resource, or as filter criteria in a discovery request to discover EDHOC resources (see {{sec-parameters-web-linking}}).

+* A new EDHOC External Authorization Data (EAD) item (see {{sec-app-profile-edhoc-message_1_2}}) and a new error code for the EDHOC error message (see {{sec-app-profile-edhoc-error-message}}).
+When running EDHOC, a peer can use those in order to advertise the EDHOC application profiles that it supports to the other peer.

 In order to ensure the applicability of such parameters and information beyond transport- or setup-specific scenarios, this document also defines a canonical, CBOR-based representation that can be used to describe, distribute, and store EDHOC application profiles as CBOR data items (see {{sec-app-profile-cbor}}).
 The defined representation is transport- and setup-independent, and avoids the need to reinvent an encoding for the available options to run the EDHOC protocol or the selection logic to apply on those.